cloud-66-internal/help.cloud66.com/_rails/quickstarts/migrate-from-heroku.md

 If you haven't compiled assets locally, Heroku will attempt to run the assets:precompile task during slug compilation.
 Cloud 66 allows you to [specify whether or not to run this](/{{page.collection}}/how-to-guides/deployment/enable-disable-asset-pipeline.html) during deployment.

+## What's next?

+* Get started with [manifest files](/rails/quickstarts/getting-started-with-manifest.html) - a powerful tool for defining your application's components
+* Learn about [CustomConfig](/rails/tutorials/custom-config.html) - a tool for defining and managing configuration templates
+* Learn how to use [Toolbelt](/rails/quickstarts/using-cloud66-toolbelt.html) - a powerful command-line interface for managing your Cloud 66 applications.